pranav-kural/transacai-requests-storage-service/README.md

 Current policy uses 2 replicas for the deployment, with bare minimum resources for testing purposes.

+More information and deployment instructions can be found in the `kubernetes/README.md` file.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.